Double Descent and Other Interpolation Phenomena in GANs: Nonlinear GANs: Double descent and faster training

 We performed these experiments with some non-standard procedures to aid in our understanding of generalization and double descent phenomena in GANs.
 In this work, we are not concerned with training state-of-the-art GANs.
-For this reason, our experiments are on MNIST~\cite{mnist}.
-Since MNIST is not very complex, we only use a random subset of 4,096 training data points and perform gradient descent using a gradient penalized Wasserstein GAN\footnote{ The architecture implementation can be found \href{https://github.com/eriklindernoren/PyTorch-GAN}{here} under an \href{https://github.com/eriklindernoren/PyTorch-GAN/blob/master/LICENSE}{MIT license}} (for SGD results, see \cref{app:exp on real gans}) .
-Commonly used performance metrics such as FID~\cite{FID} and IS~\cite{salimans2016improved} are made for natural images since they use the Inception v3~\cite{szegedy2016rethinking} model trained on ILSVRC 2012~\cite{ILSVRC15}.
-Therefore, we use the geometry score~\cite{khrulkov2018geometry}, which is better suited for MNIST\footnote{ The geometry score implementation can be found \href{https://github.com/KhrulkovV/geometry-score}{here}}.
+For this reason, our experiments are on MNIST~\citep{mnist} and CelebA~\citep{celeba}.
+Since MNIST is not very complex, we only use a random subset of 4,096 training data points and perform gradient descent using a gradient penalized Wasserstein GAN\footnote{ The architecture implementation can be found \href{https://github.com/eriklindernoren/PyTorch-GAN}{here} } (for SGD results, see \cref{app:exp on real gans}).
+Commonly used performance metrics such as FID~\citep{FID} and IS~\citep{salimans2016improved} are made for natural images since they use the Inception v3~\citep{szegedy2016rethinking} model trained on ILSVRC 2012~\citep{ILSVRC15}.
+Therefore, we use the geometry score~\citep{khrulkov2018geometry}, which is better suited for MNIST\footnote{ The geometry score implementation can be found \href{https://github.com/KhrulkovV/geometry-score}{here}}.
+The experiments on CelebA only uses a random subset of 128 training data points for the same reasons.
+However, we use FID to evaluate the CelebA experiments with FID evaluated using 128 images for computational efficiency.
 See \cref{app:exp on real gans} for more details on the training.